Environmental Protection Agency (EPA).

 A. Toxicological Profile

 EPA has evaluated the available toxicity data and considered its validity, completeness, and reliability as well as the relationship of the results of the studies to human risk.
 EPA has also considered available information concerning the variability of the sensitivities of major identifiable subgroups of consumers, including infants and children.
-Specific information on the studies received and the nature of the adverse effects caused by fluroxypyr as well as the no-observed-adverse-effect-level (NOAEL) and the lowest-observed-adverse-effect-level (LOAEL) from the toxicity studies can be found at http://www.regulations.gov in document Fluroxypyr: Human Health Risk Assessment to Support Proposed New Uses on Pome Fruits and Millet at Attachment #2 page 27 - 30 in docket ID number EPA-HQ-OPP-2007-0114.
+The nature of the toxic effects caused by fluroxypyr are discussed in Table 1 of this unit as well as the no-observed-adverse-effect-level (NOAEL) and the lowest-observed-adverse-effect-level (LOAEL) from the toxicity studies reviewed.

 B. Toxicological Endpoints